wp-plugins/synved-shortcodes/readme.txt

 10. Another example of the Shortcodes Editor showing a partial list of some of the shortcodes (using the new interface)

 == Changelog ==

+= 1.5.1 =
+* Fixed warnings introduced by WordPress 3.5
+* Fixed incompatibilities with jQuery UI stylesheets from other plugins

 = 1.5 =
 * Added Presets!
 Allowing for quick starting points and functionality demos